|

 This is clearly a garbled version of the 1915 incident, where Fr.
 Con cleared a path with a stick through the crowd to help the Irish Volunteers onto a train out of Limerick.

-The story is confused with the story of the Limerick pogrom against the Jews, 1904-06 (and here and search), when Fr.
+The story is confused with the story of the Limerick pogrom against the Jews in 1904-1906, when Fr.
 Con's predecessor, Fr.
 John Creagh, Director of the Arch-Confraternity of the Redemptorist Order in Limerick, led Ireland's only pogrom against the Jews.
 Fr.
 Creagh made a series of incendiary sermons against the Jews.
 His congregation went from his sermons to mob violence against Jews in the streets of Limerick.
 Violent disturbances continued sporadically until Fr.
 Creagh left Limerick in 1906.
 There also developed a boycott of Jewish businesses.
 The boycott and sporadic violence drove most of the small Jewish community out of Limerick.
 Limerick has been ashamed of it almost ever since.

 In the actual pogrom, no Jews were ever herded onto any train out of Limerick.